Rat-attack/Re-encode-AV1-Powershell/README.md

 2. Set `$sourceDel = $true`
 3. Provide a non‑empty `$DeleteSourceLog` path (e.g. `"Deleted Sources Log.txt"`)

 Without all three, source deletion will not occur.
 Review log output before trusting automation.
+Enabling this comes at your own risk as once again files are not recoverable.

 ## 5. Usage Modes
 ### a.
 Interactive Single / Mixed Files